 * 2012 Creative Skillset Employment Census ** Creative Skillset 2010 Creative Workforce Survey

 Disabled members network committee

-The Network is over overseen by a committee made up of disabled representatives from each of the union's five divisions (Arts and Entertainment, BBC, Independent Broadcasting, London Production, Regional Production).
+The Network is over overseen by a committee made up of disabled representatives from each of the union's seven divisions (Arts and Entertainment, BBC, BT, Digital, Independent Broadcasting, London Production and Regional Production).

-Chaired by Jane Perry, the committee advises the union on:
+Chaired by Ann Jones, the committee advises the union on:

 - compliance with disability law and codes of practice

 - provides access to specialised knowledge in the disability field